jjjohnywaffles/FoodFinder/README.md

 ## How It Works

 1. **Data Source:**
-   Food Finder leverages the Google Places API to retrieve restaurant data based on the user's input (zip code, city name, or geolocation coordinates).
+   GeoGrub leverages the Google Places API to retrieve restaurant data based on the user's input (zip code, city name, or geolocation coordinates).

 2. **Geolocation:**
    The "Find Restaurants Near Me" feature uses the `geocoder` library to determine the user's approximate location from their IP address.